localgovdrupal/docs/docs/src/governance/index.md

 # Governance

-LocalGov Drupal is an open source Drupal distribuition that delivers a better digital experience for citizens, improves service outcomes, and saves money.
+LocalGov Drupal is an open source Drupal distribution that delivers a better digital experience for citizens, improves service outcomes, and saves money.

 Our councils have followed the Local Digital Declaration to develop a shared